swanky-rt/Student-Navigator/assignment-2/README.md

 ## Dataset

 * **Use case:** AI-powered job-seeker interview preparation (EduPilot).
+EduPilot is designed to help job-seekers practice for interviews by generating realistic mock questions across different rounds — Online Assessment (OA), Technical, System Design, HR/Behavioral, and ML Case Study.
+The system takes in a candidate’s role, company, and location to tailor questions, simulating real interview conditions.
+The idea is to use large language models (LLMs) to provide personalized interview practice at scale, while handling sensitive user queries like resumes, past experiences, and role-specific skills.
 * **#samples:** 2000 total examples.
 * **Label distribution:** 5 interview rounds — balanced across categories.